radareorg/blog/content/posts/radare-0-10-0.md

 We would like to thanks all contributors, especially the newcomers, that made this release possible.
 You can find a (hopefully) complete list of them in the [AUTHORS]( https://github.com/radare/radare2/blob/master/AUTHORS.md ) file.

 # GUI
-Still, users keep asking us for an r2 GUI, so pancake decided to make another just, yes, there are many r2 user interfaces.. some of them private, some others public, but none of them as powerful as the commandline.
-So I guesss there's no sense in using them...
+Every time someone says the word "radare2", someone asks about a GUI.
+Every single time.
+There are already a lot of different interfaces, some are web-based, some are in Qt, Gtk, tk, … some are public, some are privates, … but not a single one is as powerful as the command line.
+So for now, the recommended way to use radare2 is, the command line.

-The latest GUI has been implemented on top of the NodeJS r2pipe API and it's called [blessr2](http://radare.org/r/blessr2.html) in honor of the `bless` nodejs api to create beautiful and portable console user interfaces.
+Another GUI-tradition is that our great leader pancake writes a new one for each release.
+This time, it's implemented on top of the NodeJS r2pipe API and it's called [blessr2](http://radare.org/r/blessr2.html) in honor of the `bless` nodejs api to create beautiful and portable console user interfaces.

 ![blessr2](/images/blessr2.png)

-If this was not enough, pancake also wrote a new Web user interface using the Material design, which turns to be the default interface for the Android and FirefoxOS applications.
+Since it took us a very long time to do this release, he had the time to implement a second one, using Material design, which turns out to be the default one for the Android and FirefoxOS applications.

 # Stability
 We spent a lot of time fuzzing radare2, collecting binaries and writing tests to improve radare2’s reliability.
 We even harvested similar projects bugtracker to see how well radare2 would deal with binary that broke them.
 Currently, we have something like 2000 tests dedicated to commands, and most of disassemblers have a 100% coverage.